Jazz Juttla: Career

-Born in Glasgow and raised in Bearsden, with grandparents originating from the Punjab, India, Juttla came through the youth system at Rangers, winning the Scottish Youth Cup in 1995 and the Glasgow Cup in 1996 alongside future Scotland captain Barry Ferguson, but he did not make a senior appearance for the club, with several experienced domestic and foreign players ahead in the queue for selection (Barry Robson, who later became an international, was another in that Rangers youth squad who left without playing a match).
+Born in Glasgow and raised in Bearsden, with grandparents originating from the Punjab, India, Juttla came through the youth system at Rangers, winning the Scottish Youth Cup in 1995 and the Glasgow Cup in 1996 alongside future Scotland captain Barry Ferguson.
+Several experienced domestic and foreign players were ahead of him in the queue for selection Juttla was released by Rangers without a senior first team appearance (Barry Robson, who later became an international, was another in that Rangers youth squad who left without playing a match).

-In 1997, having been released by Rangers, Juttla signed for second-tier Greenock Morton, making his debut aged 20 but only featuring in ten league matches in his first season at Cappielow and eight in the second.
+In 1997, Juttla signed for second-tier Greenock Morton, debuting aged 20.
+He played in ten league matches in his first season at Cappielow and eight in the second.

 In 1999, Juttla left professional football to pursue a career as a police officer.
 He continued to play in the Junior grade for several years, firstly with Johnstone Burgh then Cumbernauld United before retiring in 2007.
 He was named by contemporaries in their 'dream teams' as the best player in his position they had encountered at that level.
 In his career in law enforcement, he became a detective in the Police Scotland force.